 This year I set a goal to work 100 flying hours a month instead of the 40-80 (ok, 60) average hours I was working.
 I won’t get into the logistics of Flight Attendant schedules and how we are paid by flight hour and not ground (see above pic)…it’s a tedious and boring conversation to have and to hear.
 But based on my hourly pay as a topped out FA averaging 100 trips a month + per diem and vacation days, I will be making around 75K this year (I actually hit 80!!)…not bad for a girl without a college degree. 😉 That number also happens to be the happiness tipping point as stated by many studies including THIS one from The Wall Street Journal…I gotta hand it to them, they may be right!
 After this past year upping my game, I feel better and more motivated than ever before.

 But back to the moola – so far this year, I’ve grossed 66K with 2 paychecks to go.
-To be fair to these calculations, I also have to add the money from my side gig (trading trips for flight attendants) which fluctuates but so far has net me 8k this year, plus random Craigslist sales, income tax returns, interest on savings accounts, selling my wedding dress on Ebay, and birthday gifts…these are all the ways I’ve made money in the past 9.5 months.
+To be fair to these calculations, I also have to add the money from my side gigs which fluctuates but so far has net me 8k this year.
+Those gigs include things such as house sitting, random Craigslist sales, income tax returns, interest on savings accounts, selling my wedding dress on Ebay, and birthday gifts…these are all the ways I’ve made money in the past 9.5 months.
 That total amounts to about 60K after taxes (including pre-tax 401K).
 No big secrets and, unfortunately, no hidden sugar daddy. 😉

 But that doesn’t help to explain the savings rate.
 For that, we need to look at my extremely frugal and boring spending patterns.
 How does someone who has taken home 60k so far this year, manage to save 45k of it??